-The GDPR mentions several legal grounds for the lawfulness of processing of personal data of data subjects.
+The General Data Protection Regulation (GDPR) mentions several legal grounds for the lawfulness of processing of personal data of data subjects.
 A lawful basis for processing personal data consists of at least one of those legal grounds and can vary per personal data processing activity and purpose.

 The need for a lawful basis for processing personal data under the GDPR (with the necessary exceptions) isn’t new.
 In its Recitals and Articles the GDPR says pretty much the same as its predecessor, the Data Protection Directive (Directive 95/46/EC) did on several fronts.
 Yet, there are impactful changes too.

 The main Recitals and Articles on lawful processing and lawful processing grounds as such, to begin with, are among those where not too much has changed.

 Recital 39 of the GDPR recitals has this to say about the lawfulness, fairness, transparency and purpose of personal data processing: any personal data processing must be lawful and fair, it should be transparent to data subjects which personal data regarding them are processed and the principle of transparency requires that ANY information and communication regarding personal data processing is easily accessible and easy to understand.
 Along with the need to use clear and plain language the latter is explicitly mentioned in the scope of the purposes of the processing.
 Remember purpose, it comes back.